 But melatonin supplements aren’t a magic sleep pill.
 They don’t work in the same way traditional sleep aids do.
 Instead of forcing your body to sleep, they trick your brain into thinking it’s sunset, making it start winding down and preparing for sleep, so it may take a few hours to start feeling drowsy.

 And there are many things that can counteract this.
 If you aren’t practicing good sleep hygiene — maybe you get too much light exposure in the evenings and drink coffee, alcohol, and eat a large meal late in the day — you may cancel out the sleepiness supplements cause.
 This, again, may lead you to start taking higher doses, trying to override sleep disturbing behaviors, instead of addressing them head on.
+We cover other reasons why melatonin supplements may not work for you here.

 Melatonin isn’t thought to be addictive, neither physiologically or psychologically, but that doesn’t stop some people feeling like they need it to fall asleep.